bcgov/NotifyBC/docs/docs/config/email.md

 To setup bounce handling

 - set up [inbound smtp server](#inbound-smtp-server)
-- verify config _notification.handleBounce_ is set to true or absent in _/src/config.local.js_
+- verify config _email.bounce.enabled_ is set to true or absent in _/src/config.local.js_
 - verify and adjust unsubscription threshold and bounce filter criteria if needed.
   Following is the default config in file _/src/config.ts_ compatible with [rfc 3464](https://tools.ietf.org/html/rfc3464)